-At Step 2, give the member a name (such as server03), select the first node, and select Next.
+At Step 2, give the member a name (such as server1), select the first node, and select Next.

-- At Step 3, enter the name for the second member (such as server04), select the second node, select Add Member, and select Next.
+At Step 3, enter the name for the second member (such as server2), select the second node, select Add Member, and select Next.
 Almost always, you will want to keep Generate unique HTTP ports selected, to ensure that each member has a unique port number, to avoid a port conflict situation.
 Refer to virtual hosts for more information on ports.
+Select Finish.
+Select Save.

 Synchronize the node.
-You can then select the cluster and select start to start both JVMs (server03 and server04) in the cluster.
+You can then select the cluster and select start to start both application servers (server1 and server2) in the cluster.

 Selecting the cluster and then expanding Cluster members allows you to see the members that are in the cluster.